-grams (Deferred Mode), this you insert one line at a time.
+When writing programs (Deferred Mode), this combination lets you insert one line at a time.

-grams (Deferred Mode), this you delete one line at a time. pressing occere packs by itself ce one space at a time, s typed.
+When writing programs (Deferred Mode), this combination lets you delete one line at a time.
+In Direct Mode, pressing DELETE BACK S by itself lets you back-space one space at a time, deleting what was typed.